basicallydan/danhough.com/_drafts/2015-11-27-streetscout-2.markdown

 ---
 layout: post
 title: StreetScout 2.0
-date_created: 27 November 2015
+date_created: 30 November 2015
-location: Thailand
 description: I destroyed it, and created it all over again.
-thumbnail: THUMBNAIL HERE
+thumbnail: "!SITE_URL!/img/streetscout-2/streetscout-2-tw.png"
+ogthumbnail: "!SITE_URL!/img/streetscout-2/streetscout-2-og.png"
+twitterCardType: summary_large_image
+location: Chiang Mai, Thailand
+comments: false
+time_to_read_estimate: 5
 ---

-StreetScout hasn't had a major update in almost 2 years.
+StreetScout for iPhone hasn't had a major update in almost 2 years.
 It's been ignored through iOS7, iOS8 and now, we're in iOS9.
 It's started to look and feel pretty outdated, and I got a little tired of that.

 So, I started from scratch.
 It's a good excuse to learn Swift, and try out some interaction ideas that I wanted to try.